 Now, Sunday?
-The day of His resurrection?
+The day of Christ’s resurrection?
 We could call that good.
 Or even glorious.
-Christ’s coming back to life.
+His coming back to life.
 Leaving the grave behind.
 Reuniting with those who thought they’d lost Him.

 And the day of Christ’s birth.
 That was good.
 His leaving heaven for us.
 Dwelling with us.
 Walking with us.